wpallstars/fix-plugin-does-not-exist-notices/README.md

 1. After activation, navigate to Plugins > Installed Plugins
 2. If you have missing plugin errors, you'll see them in your plugins list with "(File Missing)" markers
-3. Click the "Remove Reference" link next to any missing plugin
+3. Click the "Remove Notice" link next to any missing plugin
 4. The reference will be removed, and the error notification will disappear

 ## Frequently Asked Questions